sfu-arch/HJ_solver/README.md

 # HJ_solver
-Accelerators for solving Hamiltonian-Jacobi partial differential equation (PDE) on a 4D Dubins Car system
+This is our repository for building accelerators used in solving Hamiltonian-Jacobi partial differential equation (PDE) on an extended 4D Dubins Car dynamic system.
+In here, you will find:

+1. Sources code in Chisel/Scala, documentation of the components in the accelerator architecture, how to compile, and running simulation to verify the hardware correctness

+2. Instructions on how to deploy our accelerator on an AWS F1 instance, and how to write a C++ driver and a Pybind wrapper around it that does end-to-end computation on FPGA.

+3. If you just want to use our pre-built accelerator on AWS FPGA.
+Please refer to the following page for more instructions.

 ## Getting Started on a Local Ubuntu Machine